hackingmaterials/rocketsled/README.md

 or with a Launchpad object (via `lpad` arg to `OptTask`).

-## Tutorial 1: Get Up and running
+## Tutorial: Basic example

-The fastest way to get up and running is to do a simple example.
+The fastest way to get up and running is to do an example.
 Lets create an optimization loop with one Firework containing two Firetasks, `BasicCaclulateTask` and `OptTask`.

 `BasicCalculateTask` takes in parameters `A`, `B`, and `C` and computes `A*B/C`.
 We will have `OptTask` run 10 workflows to minimize  `A*B/C` with a `sklearn` `RandomForestRegressor` predictor.